 Bluewater and offshore fly fishing are growing in popularity.
 And for good reason—the destinations offer quality accommodations and amenities, more than ever before guides and charter boat captains can accommodate fly anglers, and most importantly many bluewater and offshore species will crush a well-presented fly.
-With nearly two decades of experience fly fishing the world, Yellow Dog Flyfishing Adventures offers bluewater and offshore programs on three continents.
+With nearly two decades of experience fly fishing around the world, Yellow Dog Flyfishing Adventures offers bluewater and offshore programs on three continents.

 Plus, few things in fly fishing compare to the pull of a hundred-pound sailfish screaming line off your reel as it leaps and twists airborne